wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 strange after growing up in places where free water is commonplace.

 Menus overwhelmed with the walls of text due to every item being translated into at least 2 other languages for the convenience of travelers.
-I'm sure most other people care more about understanding the words on the menu than the layout and design of it.
+I guess most people aren't like me and care more about understanding the words on the menu than the layout and design of it.

 If after a couple days you want something aside from pizza and pasta, tough luck.
 People there basically only eat Italian food, and in the purest sense of